Nchetana24/nchetana_Tell-Stories-with-Data/final-project-part-two.md

 Text here!

 The interviewers think that the topic engaging and relevant, especially health and finance-related resolutions.
-For Part III, I will focus on clarifying data sources, adding annotations, and including both failure and success perspectives to strengthen the story’s credibility and relatability. </br>
+For Part III, I will focus on clarifying data sources, adding annotations, and including both failure and success perspectives to strengthen the story’s credibility and relatability. <br>

 ## References
 _List any references you used here._

-19 Surprising New Year’s Resolution Statistics (2024 Updated) [https://insideoutmastery.com/new-years-resolution-statistics/] </br>
+19 Surprising New Year’s Resolution Statistics (2024 Updated) [https://insideoutmastery.com/new-years-resolution-statistics/] <br>
-New Year's Resolution Statistics By Age and Facts [https://coolest-gadgets.com/new-years-resolution-statistics/] </br>
+New Year's Resolution Statistics By Age and Facts [https://coolest-gadgets.com/new-years-resolution-statistics/] <br>
-Who makes New Year’s resolutions, and why? [https://www.pewresearch.org/short-reads/2024/01/29/new-years-resolutions-who-makes-them-and-why/] </br>
+Who makes New Year’s resolutions, and why? [https://www.pewresearch.org/short-reads/2024/01/29/new-years-resolutions-who-makes-them-and-why/] <br>
-New Year's Resolutions Statistics and Trends [https://www.driveresearch.com/market-research-company-blog/new-years-resolutions-statistics/] </br>
+New Year's Resolutions Statistics and Trends [https://www.driveresearch.com/market-research-company-blog/new-years-resolutions-statistics/] <br>
-New Year’s Resolutions Statistics (2024) – Forbes Health [https://www.forbes.com/health/mind/new-years-resolutions-statistics/] </br>
+New Year’s Resolutions Statistics (2024) – Forbes Health [https://www.forbes.com/health/mind/new-years-resolutions-statistics/] <br>
-Research Shows 43% Of People Expect To Give Up Their New Year's Resolutions By February [https://www.sundried.com/blogs/training/research-shows-43-of-people-expect-to-give-up-their-new-year-s-resolutions-by-february] </br>
+Research Shows 43% Of People Expect To Give Up Their New Year's Resolutions By February [https://www.sundried.com/blogs/training/research-shows-43-of-people-expect-to-give-up-their-new-year-s-resolutions-by-february] <br>

 ## AI acknowledgements